 Visit our student experience blog where you can find articles, advice, videos and ask current students your questions.

-A UK 2:1 degree, or its international equivalent.
-A UK 2:2, or its international equivalent, may also be accepted with relevant work experience and a strong personal statement and supportive reference.
+We may also consider a UK 2:2 honours degree, or its international equivalent, with relevant work experience, a strong personal statement and supportive reference.

 Check whether your international qualifications meet our general entry requirements: